 Easy Ways to Eliminate Food Waste

-• Smoothie prep– I find that prepping my smoothies for the week or month helps me keep up the daily green smoothie habit, as well as keeps me from wasting fresh leafy greens and produce.
+• Smoothie prep: I find that prepping my smoothies for the week or month helps me keep up the daily green smoothie habit, as well as keeps me from wasting fresh leafy greens and produce.

-• Freezing individual ingredients– When I don’t have time to prep full smoothies, yet the bananas are 1 spot away from getting ugly, I learned how to freeze bananas individually.
+• Freezing individual ingredients: When I don’t have time to prep full smoothies, yet the bananas are one spot away from getting ugly, I learned how to freeze bananas individually.
 This applies to that wilted spinach too!
 Freezing spinach really helps give it a longer shelf life.
 Simply get out a cookie sheet and line with parchment.
-Peel, dice, or chop whatever fruits/veggies you’re trying to save, then lay out in a single layer on the sheet.
+Peel, dice, or chop whatever fruits/veggies you’re trying to save, then lay them out in a single layer on the sheet.
 Freeze for a few hours, then toss in a freezer-safe storage bag.

-5 from 5 votes
+5 from 6 votes

 Carrot Greens Smoothie

-We are lovers of all things leafy green— even carrot tops!
+We are lovers of all things leafy greenโ€” even carrot tops!
 This extremely creamy Carrot Greens Smoothie wastes nothing by using the entire carrot, leafy top and all.
 A lovely, sweet smoothie with mango, pineapple, banana and carrot tastes more like dessert yet is loaded with leafy greens.

 Prep: 5 minutes